 3 – Use Electronic Signatures

-Speaking of contracts, the easiest and most secure way to ratify a contract is with an electronic signature.
+The easiest and most secure way to ratify a contract is with an electronic signature.

 It’s fast, easy, and legally enforceable in all 50 states.

-They are considered equal with handwritten signatures.
+They are considered equal to handwritten signatures.

 Because of the ease of obtaining an electronic signature, there’s no longer an excuse to operate without one.